kputtur/traffic-sign-classifier/writeup.md

 Here are five German traffic signs that I found on the web:
 ![5 images from web](./5_signs.jpg)

+Most of the Neural Networks like GoogLenet, Convnet, VGNet etc are susceptible to blur and noise distortions, while being resilient to compression artifacts and contrast.
+This is an interesting result because it shows that the reduced performance under blur and noise is not limited to a particular model, but is common to the considered DNN architectures.

+There is paper discussing about various effects of Blur, Noise, Contrast affecting the DNN, see here : https://arxiv.org/pdf/1604.04004.pdf

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).